-01 - Tuition and fees (net of allowance reported in Part C, line 08) - Enter the amount of tuition and educational fees, net of any allowances applied in the GPFS.
+01: Tuition and fees (net of amount reported in Part C-1, line 06) - Enter the amount of tuition and educational fees net of any allowances applied in the GPFS.
 Include in this amount all fees for continuing education programs, conferences, and seminars.
-(FARM para.
-460)